yjlintw/dotfiles/README.md

 ## Installation

+### One liner for OSX

 To get started please run:

 ```bash
 sh -c "`curl -fsSL https://raw.githubusercontent.com/lfilho/dotfiles/master/install.sh`"
 ```

 **Note:** YADR will automatically install all of its subcomponents.
 If you want to be asked about each one, use:

 ```bash
 sh -c "`curl -fsSL https://raw.githubusercontent.com/lfilho/dotfiles/master/install.sh`" -s ask
 ```
+### Instructions for Linux

+*Please do help us improving Linux support in this repo ;-)*

+1. Make sure you have `zsh` installed on your machine (default location is `/bin/zsh`).
+Type `zsh --version` to see if you have it.
+If not, install it running the command `sudo apt-get install zsh`
+2. Make sure you have `vim` installed.
+If not, install it with `sudo apt-get install vim`
+3. Run the one liner installation script (see OSX section above)
+4. If asked, provide your superuser password
+5. Configure your terminal program to point the command to zsh (default `/bin/zsh`)
+6. Restart you Terminal
+7. You're done.

+*TIP*: You can check the [`Dockerfile`](./Dockerfile) to see what's need for a basic installation.

 ### Wait, you're not done!
 Do this:

 #### Remap caps-lock to escape with [Seil](https://pqrs.org/osx/karabiner/seil.html.en)